Skip to content

 Take proteins, for example.
 They are the building blocks of cells and are essential for the growth and repair of tissues.
 Carbohydrates are the primary source of energy and fuel for exploring and playtime.
 Fats, especially those rich in omega 3, are important for brain development.

-Iron, calcium, and vitamin D are the micronutrients in their diet.
-Iron is essential for cognitive development, calcium is essential for bone growth, and vitamin D is necessary for calcium absorption.
+Iron, calcium, and vitamin D are crucial micronutrients in their diet.
+Iron-rich foods, such as lean meats, beans, and fortified cereals, are essential for cognitive development, while calcium is vital for bone growth, and vitamin D is necessary for calcium absorption.

 A bowl of tzatziki sauce beside a bowl with falfel balls